elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-purpose-of-the-british-national-formulary-bnf-and-how-is-it-used-in-clinical-practice.md

 url: /learn/nursing/questions/what-is-the-purpose-of-the-british-national-formulary-bnf-and-how-is-it-used-in-clinical-practice
 score: -1.0
 related_article1:
-    id: 169763
+    id: 169745
     title: >-
-        What are patient group directions, and how are they applied in clinical practice?
+        What are the nutritional requirements and hydration standards for maintaining health?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-patient-group-directions-and-how-are-they-applied-in-clinical-practice
+    url: /learn/nursing/questions/what-are-the-nutritional-requirements-and-hydration-standards-for-maintaining-health
 related_article2:
-    id: 169765
+    id: 169745
     title: >-
-        Why is medication adherence important, and what strategies can improve it?
+        What are the nutritional requirements and hydration standards for maintaining health?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/why-is-medication-adherence-important-and-what-strategies-can-improve-it
+    url: /learn/health-studies/questions/what-are-the-nutritional-requirements-and-hydration-standards-for-maintaining-health
 related_article3:
-    id: 169764
+    id: 169745
     title: >-
-        What are the best practices for prescribing medications, and what common pitfalls should be avoided?
+        What are the nutritional requirements and hydration standards for maintaining health?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-are-the-best-practices-for-prescribing-medications-and-what-common-pitfalls-should-be-avoided
+    url: /learn/health-studies/questions/what-are-the-nutritional-requirements-and-hydration-standards-for-maintaining-health
 related_article4:
     id: 169757
     title: >-
         What are the regulations and storage requirements for controlled drugs?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-regulations-and-storage-requirements-for-controlled-drugs
-related_article5:
-    id: 169750
-    title: >-
-        What are the symptoms and treatment options for common mental health disorders?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-the-symptoms-and-treatment-options-for-common-mental-health-disorders
 ---

 &nbsp;